-- A) Catalogue Description: A brief and comprehensive survey of the important theories and some of the applications of chemistry.
-Topics to be covered will include: the physical states of matter and their characteristics, measurements in chemistry, atomic structure, chemical bonding, chemical reactions and reaction rates, stoichiometry, gases and the gas laws, theories of solutions, and basic organic and biochemical concepts.
-Course Design: CHE 111 is intended for students with little or no background in chemistry, who need this course as a prerequisite for General College Chemistry (CHE 121) or higher, or as a pre-admission requirement for nursing or other allied health programs, or to the meet the lab science requirement for Technical or LAS programs of study.
-Prerequisites: ENGK101 or ENGK101S placement or completion of ENGK096 with a "C#" grade or better; MAT137 or MAT137S with a "C" grade or better (or permission of the instructor on math requirement). - B) General Course Objectives (Course Mission Statements): - 1) To aid the student in developing an understanding of the basic concepts of chemistry. - 2) To encourage increase awareness as to how chemistry affects our lives daily. - 3) To provide a useful body of knowledge for students studying chemistry, biology, fire science, environmental science, nursing and other allied health science areas.
+A) Catalogue Description: This course offers a brief and comprehensive survey of the important chemical theories and some of the applications of chemistry.
+Topics covered will include measurements in chemistry, atomic structures and chemical bonding, chemical reactions, states of matter, stoichiometry, theories of solution, and basic organic and biochemical concepts.
+Course Design: CHEK111 is intended for students with little or no background in chemistry who need this course as a prerequisite for General Chemistry, or for students who need to meet a preadmission requirement for nursing or other allied health programs, or those who need a lab science course.
+Prerequisites: ENGK101 or ENGK101S placement or completion of ENGK096 with a "C#" grade or better; MAT137 or MAT137S with a "C" grade or better (or permission of the instructor on math requirement).

+B) General Course Objectives (Course Mission Statements):

+- 1) To aid the student in developing an understanding of the basic concepts of chemistry. - 2) To encourage increase awareness as to how chemistry affects our lives daily. - 3) To provide a useful body of knowledge for students studying chemistry, biology, fire science, environmental science, nursing and other allied health science areas.